This Seafood Pot Pie is filled with a smoky seafood chowder, and topped with golden, flaky puff pastry.

 - 2 tins clams, chopped (~6 oz each), drained

-- 4 oz smoked fish (such as herring, trout, or oysters) Or substitute 1 more can of clams
+- 4 ounces smoked fish (such as herring, trout, oysters, or hot-smoked salmon) Or substitute 1 more can of clams

-- 1/2 sheet puff pastry (use more or less depending on the size of serving bowls) Wewalka puff pastry recommended
+- ½ sheet puff pastry (use more or less depending on the size of serving bowls)

 - Preheat oven to 375°F.